Bethieieio/project-one-harlow-marina/README.md

 ## Planning Stage
 ### Target Audience
-- Users who alreadt=y have a boat and want to store it in a marina.
+- Users who already have a boat and want to store it in a marina.
 - Users who want to find the latest offers at the sites cafe
 - Users who want to contact the marina team
 - Users who are new to boating and want to find more about inland water life.